Arduino GSM Shield is open-source hardware! You can build your own board using the following files:

 The shield supports AIN1 and AOUT1 as audio interfaces; an analog input channel and an analog output channel.
 The input, exposed on pins MIC1P/MIC1N, can be used for both microphone and line inputs.
 An electret microphone can be used for this interface.
 The output, exposed as lines SPK1P/SPK1N, can be used with either a receiver or speaker.
 Through the modem, it is possible to make voice calls.
 In order to speak to and hear the other party, you will need to add a speaker and microphone.

-On page 43 of the modem documentation, there is an example voice and sound circuit that will connect to an earphone:
+, there is an example voice and sound circuit that will connect to an earphone:

 There are two small buttons on the shield.
 The button labeled "Reset" is tied to the Arduino reset pin.
 When pressed, it will restart the sketch.
 The button labeled "Power" is connected to the modem and will power the modem on and off.
 For early versions of the shield, it was necessary to press the power button to turn on the modem.
 Newer versions of the board will turn the modem on automatically.